Environmental, Social and

 Safety is a priority in every aspect of our business.
 Across our companies, we are committed to making our workplaces and communities safer for our employees, customers, and the public.
 Our corporate philosophy is embedded in our day-to-day work through policies and continual education.

-Cryoport’s Employee Health & Safety (EHS) programs have demonstrated strong safety performance, as evidenced by our total injury rates (TIR) and lost time injury rates (LTIR) being significantly lower than the global industry averages.
-Driven by our culture of continuous improvement, we are committed to continue to work toward reducing our TIR and LTIR figures even further.
+Cryoport’s Employee Health & Safety (EHS) programs have consistently demonstrated strong safety performance, as evidenced by our total injury rates (TIR) and lost time injury rates (LTIR) being significantly lower than the global industry averages.
+Guided by our culture of continuous improvement and operational excellence, we are committed to further strengthening workplace safety initiatives and continuing to further reduce our TIR and LTIR metrics across our global operations.

 Innovating Responsibility